Will Trump sue Powell before his term ends?

 Contract Snapshot

-This market resolves to YES if Donald Trump or his administration sues Jerome Powell, or initiates a formal adversarial legal process (like pre-complaint discovery or arbitration), before May 15, 2026.
-If no such action occurs by May 15, 2026, at 10:00 AM EDT, the market resolves to NO. Resolution is based on reports from The New York Times, Associated Press, Bloomberg, Axios, Reuters, Politico, and Semafor, and the market will close early if the event occurs.
+The market resolves to "Yes" if Donald Trump or his administration sues Jerome Powell (including other formal adversarial legal processes) before May 15, 2026; otherwise, it resolves to "No." Resolution is determined by reports from The New York Times, Associated Press, Bloomberg, Axios, Reuters, Politico, and Semafor, with the market closing early upon the event's occurrence or by May 15, 2026, 10:00 AM EDT.

 Available Contracts